Daewon Media: Merchandising

 Daewon's Charactery Company, operating as Aniland, is responsible for franchising domestic character creations, merchandising of imported products, and development of character goods.
 They have an exclusive merchandising agreement for Studio Ghibli goods, but also produce items from a wide variety of Japanese animation titles.
 Bandai Korea provides merchandising and character goods services for Bandai Japan.
 Their products include items based on series such as Naruto, One Piece, and Gundam.

-Gaming
+Gaming & Internet

 Daewon Game Company develops hardware and software components for gaming systems, formerly including Nintendo Japan.
 Daewon Digital Entertainment provides internet services for comics and animation and handles film imports and drama productions.